coherenceplatform/cnc/docs/reference architectures/aws/ecs.md

 ### Data Storage

 Each AWS environment in Coherence gets a unique RDS instance.
 It also gets its own memorystore instance.
-For production, you also have the option to provide the name of an existing RDS instance and we will configure your app to use that instance.
-Generally we recommend this as a best practice.
-See the [coherence.yml docs](docs/configuration/coherenceyml#use-existing-databases) for more details.

 - [S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) is used in 2 ways.
     - Storing the enriched source code that coherence uploads to AWS each time you push to an environment (A shallow clone of your repo plus our generated configuration files).
     - When you configure an object storage resource type in `coherence.yml` for a service.
 In this case, we also add appropriate IAM permissions to the service's IAM role and inject the bucket name via environment variables.
     - Coherence configures AWS-managed KMS key for encryption by default.
 You can read more about S3 bucket encryption [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-encryption.html).
 - [RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html) DB Instance is used for the database of the application.
 RDS Proxy is used for supported Postgres versions in order to pool connections.
 Backups & high availability are not configured by default and the instance type is a `micro` - changing these in the UI or with the CLI will not be treated as drift.
-    - You can use a clustered RDS setup for your production database with the `use_existing` [configuration](/docs/configuration/services#resources) in your `coherence.yml`.
-This includes using an Aurora cluster.
-Aurora and HA clusters are not supported for preview environments at this time.
     - Coherence configures AWS-managed KMS key for encryption by default.
 You can view the encryption settings for your RDS instance following the AWS docs [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.Encryption.html#Overview.Encryption.Determining).
 - [ElastiCache](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/WhatIs.html) is used to provide managed redis instances to the application.